 Ken Wheeler, aka The Angry Photographer, aka Theoria Apophasis, aka Kentucky Ken is a YouTuber.
-He’s best known for his reviews of cameras and lenses.
+He’s best known for his biased and questionable reviews of cameras and lenses.
 Even so, a rapidly growing number of his recent videos delve into subjects completely unrelated to photography.

 These include magnetism, metaphysics, current events, disaster preparation and Buddhism among others.
 Although he puts forward his ideas with intense passion, he has no expertise, knowledge, accreditation or qualifications in any of these fields, and it shows.